 OCP amendment applications are often accompanied by a Zoning Bylaw Amendment and may also be accompanied by a Development Variance Permit.
 Amendment applications are reviewed by applicable civic departments and may also be referred to external agencies for review.
 An amendment application, along with the proposed Bylaw, proceeds to Council for application approval, and first and second readings respectively and referral to a public hearing.
 A ten-day public notice period which includes notice distribution to the owners and tenants of neighboring properties and advertising in two issues of the local newspaper prior to a Public Hearing.
 After the Public Hearing, Council reads the Bylaw a third time, and will then approve or deny the amendment.

 In 2035, Sparwood will be a caring, neighbourly and sustainable community with pride in our natural environment.
 A unique and vibrant downtown will be the social, cultural and economic heart of our community, with opportunities to live, work, learn, shop, and play in close proximity.
 A diverse economy will provide a range of jobs and services to supplement the mining industry, which will continue to be our economic lifeblood.
 A diversity of housing options will allow residents with a range of ages, income levels and lifestyles to live comfortably in Sparwood through all stages of their lives.
 A world-class multi-purpose network of trails, parks, and recreational areas will support an active, healthy, and highly livable community.
-Full document is available online.
+The full Official Community Plan is available online.

 To achieve this vision, Sparwood has set the following goals to guide implementation of this Official Community Plan (OCP).
 These goals provide the framework for the policies in Part II.